Behind The Food

 “Those days, it was hard to find job as an immigrant.
 You could be a coolie, but my grandfather was very skinny, don’t have much strength to do manual labour.
 So he decided to open a (prawn mee) stall along Hokkien Street to earn money.”

 The stall was usually only open at night, with makeshift tables and no shelter from the rain.
 Most customers had to consume their noodles whilst standing.
 Despite these conditions, the stall became hugely popular, and soon enough there were other stalls in the area trying their hand at this exciting new dish.
-Thus, the old Hokkien Street became synonymous with prawn noodles.
+The old Hokkien Street became synonymous with prawn noodles.

 You would think that after so many years, which included moving shop to Hong Lim Market & Food Centre in 1978 and the opening of Stan’s stall, there would be tweaks to the family’s recipe.
 Both father and son, however, insist they have mostly remained faithful to their ancestors’ vision.
 This can be seen in what is arguably prawn mee’s most important component: the highly aromatic and savoury soup.